-Privacy Risk: VA Observsmart Invisalert Solutions collects Personally Identifiable Information (PII) and a variety of other Sensitive Personal Information (SPI), such as Protected Health Information (PHI).
-Due to the highly sensitive nature of this data, there is a risk that, if the data were accessed by an unauthorized individual or otherwise breached, serious personal, professional or financial harm may result for the individuals affected.
+Privacy Risk: Due to the highly sensitive nature of this data, there is a risk that, if the data were accessed by an unauthorized individual or otherwise breached, serious personal, professional, or financial harm may result for the individuals affected.

-Mitigation: VA Observsmart Invisalert Solutions employs a variety of security measures designed to ensure that the information is not inappropriately disclosed or released.
-These measures include access control, awareness and training, audit and accountability, certification, accreditation, and security assessments, configuration management, contingency planning, identification and authentication, incident response, maintenance, media protection, physical and environmental protection, planning, personnel security, risk assessment, systems and services acquisition, system and communications protection, and system and information integrity.
-The area employs all security controls in the respective high impact security control baseline unless specific exceptions have been allowed based on the tailoring guidance provided in the National Institute of Standards and Technology (NIST) Special Publication 800-37 and specific VA directives.
-All employees with access to Veteran's health information are required to complete the Privacy and HIPAA Focused training as well as the VA Privacy and Information Security Awareness & Rules of Behavior training annually.
-The VA enforces two-factor authentication by enforcing smartcard logon requirements.
-PIV cards are issued to employees, contractors, and partners in accordance with HSPD-12.
-The Personal Identity Verification (PIV) Program is an effort directed and managed by the Homeland Security Presidential Directive 12 (HSPD-12) Program Management Office (PMO).
-IT Operations and Services (ITOPS) Solution Delivery (SD) is responsible for the technical operations support of the PIV Card Management System.
-Information is not shared with other agencies without a Memorandum of Understanding (MOU) or other legal authority
+Mitigation: The Veterans Health Administration (VHA) employ a variety of security measures designed to ensure that the information is not inappropriately disclosed or released.
+These measures include access control; awareness and training; audit and accountability; certification, accreditation, and security assessments; configuration management; contingency planning; identification and authentication; incident response; maintenance; media protection; physical and environmental protection; planning; personnel security; risk assessment; systems and services acquisition; system and communications protection; and system and information integrity.
+Our facility employs all security controls in the respective high impact security control baseline unless specific exceptions have been allowed based on the tailoring guidance provided in National Institute of Standards and Technology (NIST) Special Publication 800-37 and specific VA directives.